-As a race of beings, we have specialised in making noisy things to drive us mad on a daily basis when really we would all prefer a bit of peace and quiet.
+As a race of beings, we have specialised in making noisy things that drive us mad on a daily basis when we would all really prefer a bit of peace and quiet.

 My pet hate is the noisy blower thingie that gardeners insist on using to blow leaves from one place to another.
-And then sometimes, back to where the leaves where in the first place.
+And then, sometimes, back to where the leaves were in the first place.
 A very noisy and completely useless device only designed to really pee me off.
 What was so wrong with a rake?

 Now I can hear someone ten floors below me drilling a hole in a concrete wall, clearly with the wrong and very blunt drill bit.
 I do hope that the picture that finally hangs on their wall was worth waking the dead for an hour.